darsan-in/Git-DUO/README.md

      ```
    - If no destination path is provided, the template will be added to the default user directory.

-   - **How It Works**: Once the template is set up, every time you commit changes to a repository, the changes are automatically pushed to the secondary remote (GitLab) by a `post-commit` hook.
+- **How It Works**: Once the template is set up, every time you push changes to a repository, the changes are automatically pushed to the secondary remote (GitLab) by a `pre-push` hook.
 The primary repository (GitHub) is pushed by the user.

 ## Usage